-Early Dismissal within 60 minutes of closing
+Early Dismissal within 60 minutes of end of school day

 Perfect attendance means no tardies, absences, or early dismissals.
 This is certainly a worthy personal goal, but please do not send sick students to school or leave them if they have become sick during the course of the day.